gre/deprecated-qajax/README.md

  * the previous xhr is aborted if still running so it let the latest query have the priority.
  */
 ```

+Tests
+---

+The library is stress-tested with `qunit` and a python server *(this will be rewritten in the future with a node server)* and test different edge-cases like different HTTP code, method, server lag,...